MugoBrian/a11y-checker-api/README.md

 ## Support and Contact

 How users can seek support or contact you for assistance.
-Incase of any issues raising it in the Github Issues tab or contact [me](brianmuchirimugo@gmail.com)
+Incase of any issues raise it in the Github Issues tab for now and I'll get back to you ASAP.

 ## Acknowledgments